 Solve Windows Update Error 0x80070057

-Like I said earlier, this folder is what you need to target, in order to get the error fixed.
-So you need to navigate to its path and rename it with some permissions.
+As I said earlier, this folder is what you need to target to get the error fixed.
+So, you need to navigate to its path and rename it with some permissions.
 Here is how to do that:

-- As you hit enter, you might be prompted to provide administrative access for the rename operation.
+- You might be prompted to provide administrative access for the rename operation as you hit enter.
 Just click on the continue button.

 Close all windows and restart your computer.
-The Windows Update Error 0X80070057 should be fixed now after the folder has been renamed.
+The Windows Update Error 0x80070057 should be fixed after the folder is renamed.

 Use SFC scan